Fauci: US should consider vaccine mandate for US air travel - NewsBreak

 “We also know that putting in place that additional restriction might delay flights, might have additional implications,” she added.
 "We would do it, though, if the health impact was overwhelming.
 So we rely always on the advice of our health and medical experts.
 That isn’t a step at this point that they had determined we need to take.”

-Data from the Centers for Disease Control and Prevention show more than 241 million Americans, about 77% of the eligible population age 5 and over, have received at least one shot of a COVID-19 vaccine.
-Officials believe, though, that there is some overcount in the figures due to record-keeping errors in the administration of booster shots.
+Data from the Centers for Disease Control and Prevention show more than 241 million Americans, about 77% of the eligible population aged 5 and over, have received at least one shot of a COVID-19 vaccine.
+Officials believe, though, that there is some over-count in the figures due to record-keeping errors in the administration of booster shots.

 Those vaccination requirements have been mired in legal wrangling, with the Supreme Court set to hear arguments Jan.
 7 in cases seeking to overturn them.